Legislative Wins for California (2017-2018)

 - Makes it easier to build housing by strengthening provisions of the Housing Accountability Act (HAA) and providing courts with clear standards for interpreting the HAA in favor of building housing.

-- Added $1.8 billion to the state's Rainy Day Fund, bringing the fund to a total of $8.5 billion.
+- Added $1.8 billion to the state's Rainy Day Fund, bringing total budget reserves to $16 billion.

 - Expanded the California Earned Income Tax Credit to support more working families.
 The expansion makes more than $1 million more households eligible to claim the credit.